Live Oak Bancshares (LOB)

 Share Issuance

-- In August 2025, Live Oak Bancshares completed an underwritten offering of 4,000,000 depositary shares, each representing a 1/40th interest in its 8.375% Fixed Rate Series A Non-Cumulative Perpetual Preferred Stock.
+- Live Oak Bancshares, Inc. priced an underwritten offering of 4,000,000 depositary shares, each representing a 1/40th ownership interest in a share of 8.375% Fixed Rate Series A Non-Cumulative Perpetual Preferred Stock, with a liquidation preference of $25 per depositary share, on July 28, 2025.

-- The proceeds from the preferred stock offering are intended for general corporate purposes, including supporting balance sheet growth and enhancing the company's capital position.
+- The net proceeds from the preferred stock offering are intended for general corporate purposes, including supporting the balance sheet growth of Live Oak Banking Company and enhancing the Company's capital position.

 Outbound Investments